đŸȘ™

 The next Bretton Woods will not take place in a hotel ballroom.

-It will take place across millions of wallets, nodes, and minds.
+It will take place across millions of wallets, computer nodes, and minds.

 We’re deciding, together, how to store the energy of our lives.